AlexiaChen/awesome-stars/README.md

 - [learntocloud/learn-to-cloud](https://github.com/learntocloud/learn-to-cloud) – Learn the fundamentals of cloud computing
 - [SeldonIO/seldon-core](https://github.com/SeldonIO/seldon-core) – An MLOps framework to package, deploy, monitor and manage thousands of production machine learning models
 - [alshdavid/BorrowScript](https://github.com/alshdavid/BorrowScript) – TypeScript with a Borrow Checker.
 Multi-threaded, Tiny binaries.
 No GC.
 Easy to write.
-- [mattermost/focalboard](https://github.com/mattermost/focalboard) – Focalboard is an open source, self-hosted alternative to Trello, Notion, and Asana.
 - [sunym1993/flash-linux0.11-talk](https://github.com/sunym1993/flash-linux0.11-talk) – 你管这破玩意叫操作系统源码 — 像小说一样品读 Linux 0.11 核心代码
 - [linkedin/school-of-sre](https://github.com/linkedin/school-of-sre) – At LinkedIn, we are using this curriculum for onboarding our entry-level talents into the SRE role.
 - [kentcdodds/beginners-guide-to-react](https://github.com/kentcdodds/beginners-guide-to-react) – The Beginner's Guide To ReactJS